 At the South end of the Thingvellir fault lines is a large lake, as you can see in the picture below.

-Thingvellavatn is the largest natural lake in Iceland with a surface of 84km2.
+Thingvallavatn is the largest natural lake in Iceland with a surface of 84km2.
 Its deepest point is at 114m.
-Part of the lake is included in the Nation park.
+Part of the lake is included in the National park.

 Want to see more of Iceland's beauty?